ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 ### Before you remove ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-prereq}

-* Do not remove ESXi servers from the VMware vSphere Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, remove ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, remove ESXi servers from vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * vSAN storage requires at least 4 ESXi servers.
 * Before you remove ESXi servers with the F5 on {{site.data.keyword.cloud_notm}} or FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service installed, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
 * Before you remove ESXi servers with the IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} service installed, ensure that there are no active (failed or in progress) backup or restore operations because these active operations might prevent the ESXi servers to be removed.